jbinkley60/MezzmoArtworkChecker/README.txt

+v1.0.22 3/29/2025

+- Minor cosmetic fix during fetching
+- Added IMDB skip reporting.
+Previously, if an image file was in the IMDB folder and not yet moved to userposter, it would count as a new fetched image.
+The skip reporting breaks out existing vs. new image files.
+- Improved diagnostic logging for Python exceptions.
+Previously some exceptions would just be written to the screen.
+Now they will also be logged.

 v1.0.21 3/19/2025

 - Fixed obscure bug where an actor with a Unicode character in their name that had an image